netzke/netzke-basepack/README.md

     $ rake

-*Sourcing Ext JS files from Sencha CDN is broken in Basepack at the moment*.
+*Sourcing Ext JS files from Sencha CDN is not possible with Basepack at the moment*.

 ## Using ORM other than ActiveRecord